ralienpp/cmp-ra-component/README.md

 * The generic CMP RA component is usable as servlet in typical web server frameworks, such as Tomcat.
-* The Configuration interface of the generic CMP RA component supports setting options also dynamically and dependent on certificate profiles.
+* The Configuration interface of the generic CMP RA component supports setting options also dynamically <!--- TODO really? --> and dependent on certificate profiles.
 * The upstream message transfer interface of the component
-    * provides optional routing information via the certificate profile and
+    * provides optional routing information dependent on the certificate profile
     * supports legacy servers by using PKCS#10 requests and X.509 responses as alternative to CMP.
 * The component has an interface for authorizing and optionally